carpentries-incubator/fair-explainable-ml/episodes/3-model-fairness-deep-dive.md

 :::::::::::::: solution
 ### Solution

-1. Using a threshold of 0.1, the accuracy is about 0.71 and the 1-DI score is about 0.71.
-Using a threshold of 0.5, the accuracy is about 0.69 and the 1-DI score is about 0.79.
+1. Using a threshold of 0.1, the accuracy is about 0.72 and the 1-DI score is about 0.54.
+Using a threshold of 0.5, the accuracy is about 0.69 and the 1-DI score is about 0.61.

 2. The optimal accuracy occurs with a threshold of 0.19 (indicated by the dotted vertical line).
-However, the disparate impact is quite bad at this threshold.
-Choosing a slightly smaller threshold, e.g., around 0.15, yields similarly high-accuracy and is slightly fairer.
-However, there's no "good" outcome here: whenever the accuracy is near-optimal, the 1-DI score is high.
+However, the disparate impact is worse at this threshold (0.61) than at smaller thresholds.
+Choosing a slightly smaller threshold, e.g., around 0.11, yields accuracy that is a bit worse (about 0.73 vs 0.76) and is slightly fairer.
+However, there's no \"good\" outcome here: whenever the accuracy is near-optimal, the 1-DI score is high.
 If you were the model developer, you might want to consider interventions to improve the accuracy/fairness tradeoff, some of which we discuss below.

 :::::::::::::::::::::::::